 Born and bred in Barcelona, the rich cultural heritage of the Catalan capital runs in the blood of Pau Guardans, owner of Único Hotels.
 With a penchant for the Art Deco era, Guardans has carefully cultivated his own Spanish empire of reimagined early 20th century buildings in Barcelona and Madrid, which have been elegantly modernised whilst keeping the glamour of the roaring twenties very much alive.
 Taking a more serene step into Balearic island life with his latest venture in Mallorca, the Único Hotels portfolio is proving to be just as panoramic as its hotels’ views.

-From Grand Hotel Central in the arty El Born district of Barcelona, The Principal Madrid Hotel on the edge of fashionable Gran Vía, and Hotel Único Madrid taking prime position in the prestigious Salamanca district, to the white-washed walls of Finca Serena in the bucolic Mallorcan countryside, Guardans has not only selected some of the most sought-after Spanish destinations, but made his hotels landmarks in their own right.
+From The Principal Madrid Hotel on the edge of fashionable Gran Vía, and Hotel Único Madrid taking prime position in the prestigious Salamanca district, to the white-washed walls of Finca Serena in the bucolic Mallorcan countryside, Guardans has not only selected some of the most sought-after Spanish destinations, but made his hotels landmarks in their own right.

 Neoclassical columns, sweeping staircases, and marble mosaic floors sit beside contemporary, cosmopolitan design details to create the signature Único urban grandeur.
 Paring this back slightly to reflect the rustic simplicity of rural Mallorca, the natural fabrics and neutral interiors of Finca Serena still bear the effortless style and sophistication inherent in all Único properties.